dondelelcaro/debbugs/UPGRADE.md

 <dt><code>moreinfo</code>
   <dd>This `$gBug can\'t be addressed until more information is provided by the
   submitter.
-The `$gBug will be closed if the submitter doesn\'t provide ore information in a reasonable (few months) timeframe.
+The `$gBug will be closed if the submitter doesn\'t provide more information in a reasonable (few months) timeframe.
 This is for `$gBugs like
   \"It doesn\'t work\".
 What doesn\'t work?